etsangsplk/hashgraph-ledger/README.md

   - the contract terminates without calling either resolve() nor reject()
   - contract fulfillment takes too long and the consensus decides to destroy it

 A contract should not attempt to modify the ledger after it called resolve() or reject().
 If a contract should be considered fulfilled, it has to call resolve(result) . `result` may not be undefined.
 Note that the storage engine currently does not support ACID transactions, meaning changes to the the ledger are not rolled back if a contract terminates without calling resolve().
-We are exploring using postgres as data backend because the postgres transaction scheme fits perfectly onto the javascript promises mechanism.
+I am currently exploring using postgres as data backend because the postgres transaction scheme fits perfectly onto the javascript promises mechanism.

 Note: At this point in time, the API to interact with the network state from within the contract is neither secure nor finalized and still highly experimental.
-We are providing a library of simple, general-purpose contracts in the [templates.js](https://github.com/buhrmi/hashgraph-ledger/blob/master/templates.js) file.
+There is a library of simple, general-purpose contracts in the [templates.js](https://github.com/buhrmi/hashgraph-ledger/blob/master/templates.js) file.

 ## Transactions